wrdtlkhoir/Tubes2_BE_STEIcu/README.md

 ```
 This runs the app in the development mode.

+## How to use the program
+After running the back-end server and front-end, users can choose searching algorithm, method, and number of nodes (for multiple recipe) then click "Search" button.
+The solution tree(s) later be displayed on the box next to the input buttons including number of visited nodes, searching duration, and number of recipes found.

 ## Notes
 This project uses the Go standard library packages:
 - ```encoding/json``` for JSON encoding/decoding.